 Efinix, a semiconductor start-up based in Santa Clara, is trying to create a programmable chip that can be customized for machine learning used in applications like robotic arms, autonomous drones, security cameras, and driverless cars.

 The goal is to make these chips small and efficient enough for factory sensors and even smartphones, which usually defer machine learning tasks to the cloud.
-Efinix is betting on a new field programmable gate array (FPGA), a type of chip that contains logic blocks connected through programmable interconnects to form digital circuits.
+Efinix is betting on a field programmable gate array (FPGA), a type of chip that contains logic blocks connected through programmable interconnects to form digital circuits.

 The firm was started by Sammy Cheung, a former senior director of Altera’s custom silicon unit and vice president at programmable chipmaker Stretch.
 The other founder was chief technology officer Tony Ngai, a chip architect who helped design commercial FPGAs for Xilinx, Lattice, and Altera, which Intel acquired for $16.7 billion in 2015.